ncase/anxiety/scenes/act2.md

 # act2j_flight

-b: I *knew* all these partygoers were messed up.
+b: I *knew* all these partygoers were deeply messed up.
 They all dull their pain with horrible things!

 b: And they're tricking you into doing the same thing!
 They're corrupting you!
 We need to get out!